Prince Andrew Was Friends With Another Alleged Pedophile As His Jeffrey Epstein Fallout Continues

 — nazir afzal (@nazirafzal) February 14, 2020

-Though there is no indication that Prince Andrew knew about his friend’s accused proclivities, it is bad timing as the news comes as the duke had hoped to reemerge into the public arena to give his daughter, Princess Beatrice, away at her upcoming wedding, as was previously reported by The Inquisitr.
+Though there is no indication that Prince Andrew knew about his friend’s alleged proclivities, it is bad timing as the news comes just as the duke had hoped to reemerge into the public arena to give his daughter, Princess Beatrice, away at her upcoming wedding, as was previously reported by The Inquisitr.

 Prince Andrew has recently been keeping a low profile after stepping down from royal duties due to the fallout from both his disastrous Newsnight interview on his association with Jeffrey Epstein and accusations that he had slept with “sex slave” Virginia Roberts Giuffre.

-Ms. Giuffre has alleged that she was coerced into sleeping with the prince twice when she was being trafficked by Epstein, who took his own life this past August.
+Ms. Giuffre has alleged that she was coerced into sleeping with the prince twice when she was being trafficked by Epstein, who reportedly took his own life this past August.
 Despite the fact that he was photographed with Ms. Giuffre at the London home of Epstein’s “madam,” Ghislaine Maxwell, Prince Andrew has maintained his innocence and denied all charges.

 The duke has made no comment on the newest allegations against Nygard.